 Miss Mary Hare qualified as a teacher of the deaf at the age of 18 and opened her first school in 1916, in West Sussex, having previously taught children in her own home.
 She devoted her entire life to teaching as well as promoting the idea of oral education for deaf children.
 She was determined to prove to the hearing world that deaf children were capable of academic excellence and today the Mary Hare organisation still follows her principles, believing that all children should have the opportunity for academic and personal success.

-Our hearing aid repair service and our high street Hearing Centres offer unique, specialist advice and support for adults with hearing loss.
-Our Training Services division runs a wide range of development opportunities for professionals – ranging from short course seminars, to major international conferences and post-graduate training (in association with Oxford Brookes University).
+Our hearing aid repair service and our high street Hearing Centre in Newbury offer unique, specialist advice and support for adults with hearing loss.
+Our Training Services division runs a wide range of development opportunities for professionals – ranging from short course seminars to major international conferences and post-graduate training (in association with the University of Hertfordshire).